-Božidar was born in Wembley, London and gained a degree in Law at the University of Nottingham before embarking on a performance career.
+Božidar was born and raised in London and gained a degree in Law at the University of Nottingham before embarking on a performance career.

 Božidar’s studies at the Royal Academy of Music were supported by the generosity of numerous benefactors and trusts.
 He is most heartily grateful for all the support he received from the Robert Easton Award, the Charles Mackerras Opera Scholarship, the Matthew & Sally Ferrey Scholarship, the Friends of Clumber Music Studio, the Leverhulme Trust, the Fishmonger’s Company, interested persons in Lincoln, Help Musicians UK (Ian Fleming Award), the Countess of Munster Musical Trust and the Josephine Baker Trust.

 Wednesday 1 July 2020 – 7:30PM – Oxford Town Hall, Oxford, UK

 Eilana Lappalainen – soprano

 Joshua Ellicott – tenor